-Feel free to ask questions, get help and inspiration, show off your latest project and share your ideas with your peers.
+Feel free to ask questions, get help and inspiration, show off your latest project and share your ideas.

-Join the TECHforums by clicking Sign Up and start building your skills and network today.
-Existing TECHcommunity and Empower members may login directly with their email address – we have migrated all existing accounts.
+Join the Tech Forums by clicking Log in → Create your account and start building your skills and network today.
+Existing Tech Community and Empower members may log in directly with their email address – we have migrated all existing accounts.

-Content is organized through the site based on your Interests.
+Content is organized throughout the site based on your interests.

-For Search, the Menu, or your User page, use the icon buttons at the upper right.
+For Search, the Menu, or your User page, use the icons at the upper right.

 Through the Products menu, you can access thread discussions related to the Software AG Products you select there.
 This is where you can post your questions and answers.

 By default, the Tech Forums homepage will show all Latest conversations in the community but you can filter this to those that are most relevant to you: